 The conditions in camps like 'Olive Grove' on Lesvos are abysmal. © Anna Pantelia/MSF

-The UK Government has just closed a scheme which for many of these children was the only way they could find a route to safety in our country.
-Now, unless these children are lucky enough to already have family members in Britain, there is no way in.
+The UK Government recently closed a scheme which, for those children without families in the UK, was the only way they could find a route to safety in our country.

 MSF regularly conducts vaccination campaigns for migrant children on Lesvos island. © Anna Pantelia/MSF